 By the ninth Max was landing virtually at will, now connecting with lead rights as well as counter shots, even winning exchanges on the inside with his uppercut, and yet Joe was unwilling, or unable, to adjust, to bring his left hand up and anticipate Schmeling’s attack.
 Instead Louis absorbed blow after blow and had increasing difficulty making it back to his corner at the end of each round.

-There was really no reason to let the match continue except to see if the young, power-punching phenom, who just minutes before had been the heir apparent to the heavyweight crown, could summon up the one big shot that would turn things around.
-He was hopelessly behind on points and taking a beating, yet he never stopped trying.
-Finally, in the twelfth, he succumbed.
+There was really no reason to let the contest continue except to see if the young, power-punching phenom, who just minutes before had been the heir apparent to the heavyweight crown, could somehow land the one big shot that could turn things around.
+Louis was hopelessly behind on points and taking a beating; at the same time, he never stopped trying.
+Finally, in the twelfth and final round, he succumbed.

-The round began with the two men battling on the inside and eventually Schmeling got home a stinging uppercut.
-Louis attempted to counterattack, but the German smothered the assault before throwing a series of left hands, one of which he left dangling briefly in Louis’ face to blind Joe to what was coming next: yet another vicious right hand, followed this time by an equally vicious one-two and another right that had Louis staggering into the ropes.
-It was now mere target practice for the ex-champion as he chased “The Brown Bomber” about the ring and landed 14 unanswered blows, the final one a flush right that put a stunned and defenseless Louis on his knees before he tumbled to the canvas.
-Joe shook his head and tried briefly to rise before turning on his face as the referee finished the count and Schmeling exulted.
+It began with the two men battling on the inside and eventually Schmeling got home a stinging uppercut.
+Louis attempted to counterattack, but the German smothered the assault before throwing a series of left leads, one of which he allowed to dangle briefly in Louis’ face, the better to hide what was coming next: yet another vicious right hand, followed by an equally vicious one-two, and another right that sent Louis staggering into the ropes.
+It was now mere target practice for the ex-champion as he chased “The Brown Bomber” about the ring and landed fourteen unanswered blows, the final one a flush right that put a stunned and defenseless Louis on his knees before he tumbled to the canvas.
+Joe shook his head and briefly tried to rise before turning on his face as the referee finished the count and a joyous Schmeling exulted.

 The former champion had bucked the long odds against him and shocked the sports world.
-And yet it was Louis, not Schmeling, who was rewarded with a title shot.
-No doubt this was due to politics, as Schmeling returned to Germany after his great victory to be hailed by Hitler and the odious Nazi regime as a national hero.
+And yet it was Louis, not Schmeling, who would soon be rewarded with a shot at the world championship.
+No doubt this was due to the politics of the time, as Max returned to Germany after his great victory to be hailed by Adolf Hitler and the odious Nazi regime as a national hero.
 A year later, Louis, after reeling off seven straight wins, including a third round KO of former champion and Schmeling conqueror Jack Sharkey, knocked out Jim Braddock to become the heavyweight king and begin the longest championship reign in boxing history.
 But there was no questioning that some unfinished business remained.
 “I want Schmeling,” said Joe after his title-winning effort.
 “I ain’t no champion ’till I beat Schmeling.”

 The rematch, held the following year and again in New York’s Yankee Stadium, was destined to be one of the most significant contests not just in boxing, but in sports history.
 But that’s another story.
-And as significant as it is, it should not eclipse the achievement of Max Schmeling in their first meeting, as he scored one of the biggest upsets of all time and clearly demonstrated that skill, timing and smart tactics can defeat even the most pulverizing of punchers. — Michael Carbert
+And as significant as it is, it should not eclipse the achievement of Max Schmeling in the first Louis vs Schmeling clash, as he scored one of the biggest upsets of all time, and in the process demonstrated that skill, timing and smart tactics can defeat even the most pulverizing of punchers. — Michael Carbert